-The table below summarizes outstanding options under our option plan as of April 15, 2001.
-The options granted in fiscal 2000 to the named executive officers are also disclosed in the Summary of Compensation Table on page 10 and the Option Grants in Last Fiscal Year beginning on page 10, as required by the rules of the Securities and Exchange Commission.
+The table below summarizes outstanding options under our option plan as of April 15, 2001 held by the persons or groups listed below.
+None of the executive officers listed in the Summary of Compensation Table on page 10 were granted any options during 2000.
+Options granted in the future under the plan are within the discretion of the Compensation Committee and therefore cannot be ascertained at this time.